-The applicant in Case T-94/00 calculates that even if there were a connection between the 50 000 tonnes of sugar imported under the ACP/OCT and EC/OCT cumulation of origin regimes in 1999 and the corresponding increase in subsidised exports, the imports in question would have generated expenditure on export refunds of EUR 26 million (EUR 520 × 50 000), an amount which would represent only 0.006% of the EAGGF budget (or 3.5% of the EAGGF budget for preferential sugar imports).
+98 The applicant in Case T-332/00 calculates that even if there was a connection between the approximately 50 000 tonnes of sugar originating in the OCTs which were imported in 1999 and a corresponding increase in exports with export refund, the imports in question would have generated expenditure on export refunds of EUR 26 million, an amount which would represent only 0.006% of the EAGGF budget (or 3.5% of the EAGGF budget for preferential sugar imports).
 The situation is therefore not one which could have justified the adoption of a safeguard measure under Article 109(1) of the OCT Decision.

-The Court notes that the difficulties mentioned in the contested regulation are the fact that imports of sugar or mixtures qualifying for EC/OCT cumulation of origin increased greatly, the surplus on the Community sugar market giving rise to subsidised exports, and the obligations arising under the WTO Agreements (see paragraphs 90 to 92 above).
+99 The Court notes that the difficulties mentioned in the contested regulation are the fact that imports of sugar or mixtures qualifying for EC/OCT cumulation of origin increased greatly, the surplus on the Community sugar market giving rise to subsidised exports, and the obligations arising under the WTO Agreements (see paragraphs 70 to 72 above).